-A growing literature emphasises the importance of incentive schemes in motivating tax officers to work harder and in accordance with the overruling objective of improving revenue performance (Mookherjee, 1997; Das-Gupta & Mookherjee, 1998; Chand & Moene, 1999).
-Such incentive schemes may, however, increase corruption.
-Actually, as we will elaborate on in Section 2, a standard way of justifying incentive schemes is by showing that such schemes strengthen the position of corrupt tax officers and thereby makes tax evasion less attractive.
-Nevertheless, it is argued, in cases where the effect on taxpayers' compliance and government revenues is positive, incentive schemes are still justified: "Eliminating corruption is ... not an end in itself; effects on tax evasion and revenues are more fundamental" (Mookherjee, 1997, p.
+in Section 2, a standard way of justifying incentive schemes is by showing that such schemes strengthen the position of corrupt tax officers and thereby make tax evasion less attractive.
+Nevertheless, it is argued, in cases where the effect on taxpayers' compliance and government revenues is positive, incentive schemes are still justified: "Eliminating corruption is... not an end in itself; effects on tax evasion and revenues are more fundamental" (Mookherjee, 1997, p.
 16).

 In this note we put forward three arguments that question this way of defending incentive schemes.
 First, while an increase in fiscal corruption may contribute to an increase in tax revenues in the short run, it is highly implausible that such an increase is sustainable (Section 3).
 The dynamics of corruption suggest that policies of this kind will decrease tax revenues in the longer run.
 Second, a much broader view of this problem is needed in the development debate, including the effects of fiscal corruption on accountability and government legitimacy (Section 4).
 Third, eliminating corruption is an end in itself.
-In our view, any reasonable conception of a good society should count corruption - that is, the abuse of public offices and rules for personal gain - as intrinsically bad (Section 5).
+In our view, any reasonable conception of a good society should count corruption-that is, the abuse of public offices and rules for personal gain-as intrinsically bad (Section 5).